vertica/VerticaPy/README.md

 FROM public.titanic
 ```

-With Vertica ML Python, it is now possible to solve a ML problem with four lines of code (two if we don't consider the libraries loading).
+Solving a ML problem with just four lines of code (two if you don't count importing libraries!):

 ```python
 from vertica_ml_python.learn.model_selection import cross_validate